alihasna32/my-eight-assignment/README.md

- Hero App -- productivity app company
+# Hero App -- productivity app company

+## Demo / Live version
+[A live demo is hosted here](https://hero-app-productivity-app-company.netlify.app/) — click to try Hero App in your browser.

-📝 Description
+## 📝 Description

-Hero App is a modern React web application that allows users to explore, search, and manage apps interactively.
-Users can view app details, ratings, and download statistics, as well as install or uninstall apps using local storage.
+Hero App is a modern React-based web application that lets users explore, search, and manage a collection of apps interactively.
+Users can view app details, ratings, download statistics, and “install/uninstall” apps (using local storage).
+It aims to simulate an app-store-like experience where one can browse and manage apps.

-💻 Technologies Used
+## 💻 Technologies Used

-React.js – Front-end JavaScript library for building user interfaces
+- React.js – Front-end JavaScript library for building user interfaces

-Tailwind CSS – Utility-first CSS framework for responsive styling
+- Tailwind CSS – Utility-first CSS framework for responsive styling

-Recharts – Data visualization library for charts and graphs
+- Recharts – Data visualization library for charts and graphs

-Axios – Promise-based HTTP client for API requests
+- Axios – Promise-based HTTP client for API requests

-React Router – Client-side routing for page navigation
+- React Router – Client-side routing for page navigation

-React Toastify – Notification library for success/error toasts
+- React Toastify – Notification library for success/error toasts

+## Features
+- View app details (e.g. rating, download stats, description — depending on data)
+- “Install” apps — add them to local storage to simulate installation
+- “Uninstall” apps — remove from local storage
+- app searching features
+- Responsive UI (works on desktop / mobile) via Tailwind CSS
+- Charts/graphs to show download statistics or other visual data (using Recharts)
+- Client-side routing to manage navigation between pages (React Router)
+- In-app notifications for user actions via Toastify